 Other popular languages for studying abroad include Italian, German, French, and Chinese.
 Try your luck at one (or all of the above!).
 Organizations like 33545 and LSF Montpellier are great to look into for serious language students.

-2. Because everyone should experience another culture at least once in their life
+2. Because everyone should experience another culture at least once

 In an increasingly globalized society, it's important to understand and experience other cultures.
 Learn new recipes, new ways of learning, new ways of getting around, new customs, traditions, and ways of relating to people.
 There's no better way to learn about how people around the world are similar and different than to immerse yourself in another culture, and study abroad is a great place to start.